-Fuel Filter
+Fuel Filters

-The fuel filter is located in the engine compartment, on the right center of the firewall.
+The fuel filter is located in the engine compartment, on the right center of the lower dashboard.
 It should be replaced at 60,000 miles (96,000 km) or 48 months whichever comes first, or any time you suspect contaminated gas may have clogged it.